mrron313/vuejs-listings-details-view/README.md

 ### Stack: Vue3, Google Map API
 ### Demo Link: https://fancy-lamington-629ed4.netlify.app/
 ### Developed for a client.
 Here, user can search and click to particular listing to view the details.
 Also, it is responsive to all devices.
+It supports localization (UKR, ENG).